NO CONTACT RULE: Moving on from the ex after a breakup

 • Get involved with some hobbies you love or use to enjoy.

-• Pamper yourself with a massage, or manicure, buy yourself a gift, get your hair done- or get a cut, etc.
+• Pamper yourself with a massage, manicure, buy yourself a gift, get your hair done- or get a cut, etc.

 • Do affirmations (positive self-talk) - this is a great way to start rewiring your brain and eliminate the negative self-talk.
 Reaffirm daily the reasons why your ex-partner is bad for your health and well-being.